top of page

 LaToya Lockett, DNP, MBA/MHA, RN, NEA-BC, TCRN, CEN

-2025 Houston ENA President-Elect, Membership Chair
+2026 Houston ENA President, Membership Chair

 Casey Hogan, MSN, RN, CEN, TCRN

-2025 Houston ENA Secretary
+2026 Houston ENA Secretary

-Casey Hogan, MSN, RN, CEN has been a nurse in the emergency department for >12 years with 9 of those as a manager.
+Casey Hogan, MSN, RN, CEN has been a nurse in the emergency department for 12 years with 9 of those as a manager.
 Casey is passionate about emergency nursing and transformational leadership.
 She believes in encouraging and growing the next generation of emergency nurses through coaching and professional development.
-In Casey’s spare time, she enjoys spending time with her family which includes a wonderful husband, a college age daughter, 2 toddlers under 3 years of age, and 2 French bulldogs.
+In Casey’s spare time, she enjoys spending time with her family which includes a wonderful husband, a college age daughter, 2 toddlers under 3 years of age, and 2 french bulldogs.

 Kim Deloughery, MSN, RN, CEN

-2025 Houston ENA Treasurer
+2026 Houston ENA Treasurer

 Kimberly DeLoughery, BSN, RN is a nurse with over 20 years of experience in emergency medicine, pediatrics, and leadership.
 After serving in the United States Army and Army Reserves, she went to nursing school in 2006 to become an LVN.
 She found her passion for emergency nursing during her first job as an LVN in a level I trauma center in Temple, Texas.
 Continuing her education, Kimberly achieved her BSN in 2009.
 She has worked in many hospital positions and roles, from staff nurse to hospital operations administrator, always with an emphasis on emergency medicine.
 Kimberly has been a member of ENA since 2014 and has served in multiple roles for Houston ENA since 2020, currently serving as treasurer.
 Kimberly is currently the Clinical Manager for the Emergency Department at Memorial Hermann Katy.
 In her spare time, she enjoys reading, and being at home with her husband, 2 dogs, and 1 cat.

-Candace Aguilera Mitchell, BSN, RN
+Candace Aguilera Mitchell

-2025 Houston ENA Director
+2026 Houston ENA Director

-Candace has worked in various clinical and leadership roles across the Gulf Coast Division for 19 years.
-She graduated from Lonestar in 2004 with her ADN, obtained her Bachelors in Nursing from Galen in 2021, and is currently pursuing her Masters in Nursing Administration from Capella University with an expected graduation in May 2025.
+Bachelors in Nursing from Galen in 2021, and is currently pursuing her Masters in Nursing Administration from Capella University with an expected graduation in May 2025.
 She is a graduate of our 2023 Leadership Development Program and proudly serves as the co-chair of professional development in the women's colleague network.
-Present and former colleagues, as well as physician partners, describe Candace as a visible and authentic leader who takes and provides candid feedback, is eager to grow professionally, and, most importantly, is dedicated to ensuring we provide exceptional care to the communities we serve.

 Outside of work, Candace is a devoted wife to Raphael and a loving mother to her four children, Arianna, Tremaine, Rylee, and RJ.
 Her middle child, Arianna, is serving our country in the Navy and is stationed in San Diego.
 Candace enjoys traveling, baking, and indulging in Mexican cuisine in her free time.
 She is also an avid reader, particularly enjoying mysteries and love stories.
-In addition to her personal interests, Candace is committed to giving back to the community, volunteering a percentage of her free time to 'Against Poverty,' a nonprofit organization focused on helping unemployed adults obtain jobs.
+In addition to her personal interests, Candace is committed to giving back to the

 Jay Ledesma, MSN, RN, NE-BC

-2025 Houston ENA Director
+2026 Houston ENA Director

 Jay Ledesma, MSN, RN, NE-BC, is the current Director for Emergency Services at Memorial Hermann Memorial City.
 He is the current chair for the Memorial Hermann Health System for Emergency Services.
 He has worked in healthcare for almost 20 years with 10 of those years in the Emergency Department.
 He has a background in Med/Surg, Telemetry, Intermediate Care, and the Emergency Room.
 Jay believes in servant and transformational leadership and uses it to guide his teams.
 He has experience with Lean Six Sigma.
 Being an ER nurse is a passion and calling.

-2025 Houston ENA Director
+2026 Houston ENA Director

 Esther obtained her RN license in 2013 and began working in ER the same year.
 She was first at the bedside, then moved up through the ranks from Charge, Supervisor, Manager, and now ER Director.
 Esther obtained her MSN with an emphasis in Healthcare Leadership from GCU in 2024.
 She is active on several committees in her facility which include Chair of the ER Steering Committee, part of the Employee Advisory Group (EAG), and also Emergency Management Committee.
 Esther has been with ENA since 2013 with the last 3 years as Director of ENA Houston Chapter.